quackes/webpack-encoding-plugin/README.md

 # Webpack Encoding Plugin

-I ran into the problem of needing my js files outputted by webpack in another encoding.
+Take contol over the encoding of emitted webpack assets.
-Thats, because the delivering webserver enforces the http contenttype.
+This can be useful, if the delivering webserver enforces a specifix content-type, so that your js-code is not interpreted as utf-8 by the browser.

 ## Usage